alandipert/golf/README.markdown

 Components consist of three parts: an HTML template, a javascript transformation, and a CSS file.
 Each of these files is written as though it were the entire document.
-This is possible because golf carefully sandboxes the HTML, javascript, and CSS, and restricts any effects and access to the component itself.
+This is possible because Golf carefully sandboxes the HTML, javascript, and CSS, and restricts any effects and access to the component itself.
 For example, doing